advaitkadam2505/sql-project/README.md

 ## 📌 Objective

-To design a scalable and analysis-ready SQL-based data pipeline that consolidates multi-source data, enables exploratory and advanced analytics, and produces KPI-driven insights to support data-informed decision-making.
+The objective of this project is to design and build a scalable, analysis-ready SQL-based data pipeline that brings together data from multiple source systems into a centralized warehouse.
+By consolidating customer and product data from CRM and ERP platforms, the pipeline ensures that information is clean, consistent, and structured for downstream use.
+It enables both exploratory analysis and advanced analytics, allowing stakeholders to uncover trends, segment customers, evaluate product performance, and generate meaningful insights.
+Through well-defined data transformations and robust reporting views, the project aims to deliver KPI-driven dashboards and metrics that empower teams to make data-informed decisions across marketing, sales, and operations.

 ---